-“No one does good, not even one.”
+“No one does good,

 This is God’s assessment of our capacity to do good enough to earn salvation (Romans 3:12).
 No one can do it… not even the nicest grandmother who knits the perfect Christmas socks!
 Not even one person.
 But what about all the good we see around us – caring police officers, diligent teachers, Chick-fil-A workers who say “My pleasure”?
 Aren’t they doing good?
 Well, yes.
 Sort of.

 When we think of good, we are viewing good in a relative sense.
 Some people are nicer or more helpful than others.
 And that is good.
 But when God defines good, He is referring to His perfect holiness, a kind of goodness that is beyond our ability to independently produce.
 Our “goodness” is riddled with ulterior motives and self-serving purposes.
 This is why “no one is good except God alone” (Luke 18:19).
 And this is why we need to be rescued.
 We have all sinned and fallen short of the glory of God (Romans 3:23).
 We, like Adam and Eve, have ignored what God says is “very good” (Genesis 1:31) and have attempted to re-define good on our own terms, claiming to be “like God” (Genesis 3:5-6).